kevhauma/MessengertoStats/README.md

 ![example graphs](https://i.imgur.com/lBbI5Im.png)

 note:
-1. download your own data at: https://www.facebook.com/settings and click 'download a copy of your facebook data' and follow instructions
+1. download your own data at: https://www.facebook.com/settings and click 'download a copy of your facebook data' and select 'JSON' instead of HTML as data type
-2. they recently gave the option to download JSON, will try to release for json